dmalaescu/Druid-Kafka-Ingestion/README.md

 } ]
 ```

-Viewing data with a visualization tool you can represent data like in the picture below
+Viewing data with a visualization tool, like Pivot you can represent it like in the picture below

 ![Pivot Druid](src/main/resources/pivot.png)